-(3) Consult with State wildlife agencies and bureaus to ensure land use plans are consistent and complementary to one another along the entire wildlife corridor in common instances where winter range or migration corridors span jurisdictional boundaries.
+- (3) Consult with State wildlife agencies and bureaus to ensure land use plans are consistent and complementary to one another along the entire wildlife corridor in common instances where winter range or migration corridors span jurisdictional boundaries. - e.
+Heads of relevant bureaus will ensure that appropriate members of the Senior Executive Service under their purview include a performance standard in their respective current or future performance plan that specifically implements the applicable actions identified in this Order. - Sec.

-Sec.
 5 Management.
-I hereby direct the Deputy Secretary to take is responsible for taking all reasonably necessary steps to implement this Order.
+I hereby direct the Deputy Secretary to take is responsible for taking all reasonably necessary steps to implement this Order. - Sec.

-Sec.
 6 Effect of Order.
 This Order is intended to improve the internal management of the Department.
 This Order and any resulting reports or recommendations are not intended to, and do not create any right or benefit, substantive or procedural, enforceable at law or equity by a party against the United States, its departments, agencies, instrumentalities or entities, its officers or employees, or any other person.
 To the extent there is any inconsistency between the provision of this Order and any Federal laws or regulations, the laws or regulations will control.